noi-techpark/it.bz.beacon.api/README.md

 ### Documentation

-ToDo: More documentation can be found at [URL](URL).
+More documentation can be found at [https://opendatahub.readthedocs.io/en/latest/index.html](https://opendatahub.readthedocs.io/en/latest/index.html).

 ### License

-ToDo: The code in this project is licensed under the [LICENSE].
+The code in this project is licensed under the Mozilla Public License 2.0 license.
 See the LICENSE.md file for more information.